tropicbliss/buckshot/CONFIG.md

 ## Name Queue

-An optional module that alows you to specify a name queue, in which the sniper will snipe names specified on the queue sequentially.
+An optional module that allows you to specify a name queue, in which the sniper will snipe names specified on the queue sequentially.

 ### Options